mdx-workshop/mdx-submissions21/paper.md

 A complete representation of the compressed residual branches is given on \autoref{fig:residual}.

-![Representation of the compressed residual branches that are added to each encoder layer.
-For the 5th and 6th layer, a BiLSTM and a local attention layer are added.](figures/residual.pdf){width=80%, #fig:residual}

 ### Local attention

 Local attention builds on regular attention [@attention] but replaces positional embedding